damszew/rust-mqtt-chat/README.md

 This repo contains simple network chat which uses MQTT and is written in Rust.
 This app was made mainly as a TDD exercise for me, so keep that in mind when using it.

+> a bug is not an error in logic; it is a test that was not written

 ![screen shot](screenshot.png)